Game Fish Present: Primarily Brook trout

 Description: Little Rock Pond is an 18-acre lake that is spring fed.
 The elevation of the lake is about 1850 feet and Little Rock Pond has a depth of about 42 feet.

-Gear Suggestions: Fly-fishing, spinners and bait fishing are allowed on Sugar Hill Reservoir.
-No motorized watercraft are allowed.
+Gear Suggestions: Fly-fishing, spinners and bait fishing are allowed on the pond.
+No motorized craft are allowed on Little Rock Pond.